pbr94/Linux-shellcoding/tutorial.md

 ![](Images/3.PNG)

-That executable file is the "shellcode" and let's extract that one.
+Let's try to extract that executable file.
 To extract that one can be done by the command which is given below,

 >objdump -M intel -d shell